dsedivec/ansible-plugins/README.md

 my network.
 Ansible is a lightweight and simple system for managing system configurations.

+This software has the same license as Ansible, GPLv3.

 ## What's here

 * [`augtool` module][augtool_mod]: Modify configuration files using